linode/docs/docs/websites/forums/install-and-run-askbot-on-ubuntu-16-04.md

 	     sudo ln -s /etc/nginx/sites-available/askbot /etc/nginx/sites-enabled

 9. The **www-data** group must have access to AskBot installation directory so that nginx can serve static files, media files, and access the socket files.
-Add the `example_user` to **www-data** group so that it has the necessary permissions.
+Add the `example_user` to **www-data** group so that it has the necessary permissions:

 	     sudo usermod -aG www-data example_user